 Our drinking water and sanitary systems aren’t the only important infrastructure threatened by climate change – the electrical grid has its own problems, with much of it reaching or surpassing its useable lifespan, with problems exacerbated by climate change.
 From coastal flooding to ice storms, extreme weather events are more common than ever.

 Massive ice storms in December 2013 and December 2017 left tens and hundreds of thousands of Canadians without power after transmission lines were snapped under heavy loads of ice.
 In June/July 2021, a heat dome settled over western Canada, sending energy demands soaring in British Columbia and Alberta.
-Most recently, storms accompanied by huge surges left large parts of BC without power in December 2021.
+Storms accompanied by huge surges left large parts of BC without power in December 2021, and hurricanes, derechos, droughts, and more walloped the nation in 2022.

 Our electrical grid also is aging, with many parts of it operating for longer and under more extreme weather than engineers of the past ever bargained – or designed – for.
 To face a future that will include increased extreme weather events that have already severely impacted the Canadian power grid several times over the past decade, the grid will need to be hardened and made smarter – from physical aspects like poles that can withstand higher winds to design aspects, like rerouting energy when a portion of the grid fails.